goblinhack/zorbash/README.md

 Welcome to the lair of the dread tentacleye, Zorbash.
 Liberate the Orb of Zorb and defeat Zorbash to win.

-(Well you will once the game is finished! :)

 This is work in progress.
-Consider this in demo mode for now.
-The game is playable, but has no end yet.
+My pplan is to release a minimal viable game this year; 2022.
+Likely linux only with windows to follow later.
+4 bosses plus final boss.

-Comments and suggestions welcome at this early stage.
+Comments and suggestions welcome.

 Screenshots
 -----------